explainers-by-googlers/cross-origin-storage/README.md

 - Allow cross-origin file access _without_ explicit user consent.
 - Question the same-origin policy or make changes to it.

-> [!IMPORTANT]
-> COS has distinct objectives from the [Shared Storage API](https://github.com/WICG/shared-storage) proposal, which serves as common key/value storage infrastructure for privacy-preserving cross-site use cases.
->
-> It's also distinct from the [Related Website Partition API](https://github.com/explainers-by-googlers/related-website-partition-api) proposal, which allows third-party embeds to request access to a storage partition that is accessible across sites in a single [Related Website Set](https://wicg.github.io/first-party-sets/).

 ## User research

 Feedback from developers working with large AI models, SQLite databases, offline storage archives, and Wasm modules has highlighted the need for an efficient way to store and retrieve such large files across web applications on different origins.
 These developers are looking for a standardized solution that allows files to be stored once and accessed by multiple applications, without needing to download and store the files redundantly.
 COS ensures this is possible while maintaining privacy and security via user consent.